lennonmuller/Call-me-maybe/README.md

 3. **Task: Resolving LLM Hallucinations (Phase: Prompt Engineering)**
    - *Prompt:* "I am using a small 0.6B parameters model.
 Even though my FSM restricts it to output valid JSON, the model is suffering from 'attention amnesia' and outputting the key name as the value (e.g., `{'name': 'name'}`).
 How should I structure my system prompt to force it to extract the actual value from the user request?"
    - *Result:* Led to the discovery of the "Contextual Scaffolding" technique, where I programmatically build the JSON prefix in Python and instruct the model specifically to *extract* rather than *execute*.

+## Important

+The `Makefile` is optimized for the `42 School infrastructure` and automatically redirects caches and virtual environments to `/sgoinfre/$USER`.
+If you are not using a 42 campus machine, you may need to modify these paths according to your environment.